Portrait by Paul Gonella

-Born in Zambia in 1969, to a “very Irish mother and very English father”, Pete Codling lived in Cornwall, Scotland and London before settling in Portsmouth, his dockyard hometown, a cultural melting pot, adding to the mixed heritage of his daughter, extended family, and friends.
+Born in Zambia in 1969, to a “very Irish mother and very English father”, Pete Codling lived in Cornwall, Scotland, and London before settling in Portsmouth, his dockyard hometown, a cultural melting pot, adding to the mixed heritage of his daughter, extended family, and friends.

-He has had an established career as a sculptor and designer of public artworks, receiving commissions from Local Government and for Lottery-funded regeneration projects throughout the UK.
-Using ceramic, steel, concrete, bronze, resin, wood and stone carving, he has created community projects commissioned to give local populations a sense of place, engagement, empowerment, and ownership.
+He has had an established career as a sculptor and designer of public artworks, receiving commissions from Local Government funded regeneration projects throughout the UK.
+Using a variety of materials and scale, from the epic to the miniature, he has created award winning community projects commissioned to give local populations a sense of place, engagement, empowerment, and ownership.

 On this website you will find a selected portfolio of contemporary drawing and sculpture from the last decade.
 His public art and sculpture commissions continue to support his drawing studio practice as he works towards a major exhibition that will try and tie the creative diversity of his work together in a retrospective.